csci-1301/csci-1301.github.io/docs/user_guide.md

 Ways to obtain **earlier** versions of this resource:

-1. Earlier versions can be found under [releases](https://github.com/csci-1301/csci-1301.github.io/releases) on Github
+1. Available under [releases](https://github.com/csci-1301/csci-1301.github.io/releases) on Github
-2. Earlier versions will be archived on Galileo
+2. TODO: periodically archived on Galileo

 <!-- other places? -->

 # Editing Resources

-If you are new to this project and looking to contribute, first see [Contributing Guidelines](/contributing) to learn how to participate in the editing of this resources.
+If you are new to this project and looking to contribute, first see [Contributing Guidelines](/contributing) to learn about the different ways to contribute and how to gain access.

 ## Best practices for all forms of content

 - **Structure for accesibility**
-    - All content should be titled
+    - All resources are titled
         - TODO: explain how
-    - All content should be [labelled](#content-labelling)
+    - All resources are [labelled](#content-labelling) when applicable
         - at minimum list prerequisites and security-related aspects
 - **Images**
     - Images require a descriptive alt tag for accessibility